-Nevada 91-1206026 (State or other jurisdiction of incorporation or org anization) (I. R. S. Employer Identification No.) 73-4460 Queen Kaahumanu Highway, Suit e 102, 0.4740 Kailua-Kona, Hawaii 96740 (Address of principal executive offices) one number, including area o (Zip Code) istered pursuant to Section 1 Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.02 par value per share CYAN NASDAQ Capital Market Securities registered pursuant to Section 12(g) of the he Act: None Indicate by check mark if the registrant is a well-kn nown seasoned issuer, as de fined in Rule 405 of the Securities Act. ☐ Yes 🗵 No Indicate by check mark if the registrant is not requ ired to file reports pursuant to Section 13 or Section 15(d) of the Act. \square Yes \boxtimes No s (or for such shorter period red to be filed by Section 13 or 15(d) of the Securities that the registrant was required to file such reports), and ry Interactive Data File required to be submitted pursuant months (or for such shorter period that the registrant was initions of "large accelerated relerated filer, a non-accelerated filer, a smaller reporting d filer," "accelerated filer," "smaller reporting company," Large accelerated filer □ S Accelerated filer □ Non-accelerated filer □ Smaller reporting company ⊠ Emerging growth company □ If an emerging growth company, indicate by che complying with any new or revised financial accounting as elected not to use the extended transition period for that to Section 13(a) of the Exchange Act. \Box ection 404(b) of the Sarbanes tion to its management's assessment of the effectiveness s-Oxley Act (15 U.S.C.
-7262(b)) by the registered public Indicate by check mark whether the registrant is a shell company (as defined i n Rule 12b-2 of the Exchange Act).
-Yes \square No \boxtimes The aggregate market value of the Registrant's C approximately \$6,941,967 based on the closing sale pr -affiliates of the Registrant on September 30, 2020 was n the NASDAQ Capital Market on that date.
-Number of shares outstanding of Registrant's Com imon Stock at June 15, 202 1 was 6,117,719.
-DOCUMENT TS INCORPORATED BY REFERENCE Portions of the Registrant's Definitive Proxy States ment for its 2021 Annual N Meeting of Stockholders, expected to be filed with the
+Nevada

+(State or other jurisdiction of incorporation or organization) 73-4460 Queen Kaahumanu Highway, Suite 102,

+(I. R. S. Employer Identification No.)

+Kailua-Kona, Hawaii

+(Address of principal executive offices)

+(Zip Code)

+Registrant's telephone number, including area code: (808) 326-1353 Securities registered pursuant to Section 12(b) of the Act:

+Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.02 par value per share CYAN NASDAQ Capital Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act. 🗆 Yes  No

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act. \Box Yes \boxtimes No

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days. \boxtimes Yes \square No

+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act:

+Large accelerated filer \Box Non-accelerated filer □

+Accelerated filer \Box Smaller reporting company ⊠ Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.

+Indicate by check mark whether the registrant has filed a report on and attestation to its management's assessment of the effectiveness of its internal control over financial reporting under Section 404(b) of the Sarbanes-Oxley Act (15 U.S.C.
+7262(b)) by the registered public accounting firm that prepared or issued its audit report. ⊠

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes 🗆 No 🗵

+The aggregate market value of the Registrant's Common Stock held by non-affiliates of the Registrant on September 30, 2021 was approximately \$10,917,189.20 based on the closing sale price of the Common Stock on the NASDAQ Capital Market on that date.

+Number of shares outstanding of Registrant's Common Stock at June 15, 2022 was 6,203,643.

+DOCUMENTS INCORPORATED BY REFERENCE
-Securities and Exchange Commission on or prior to July 15, 2021 and to be used in connection with the Annual Meeting of

-Stockholders expected to be held on August 26, 2021, are incorporated by reference in Part III of this Form 10-K.
+Portions of the Registrant's Definitive Proxy Statement for its 2022 Annual Meeting of Stockholders, expected to be filed with the Securities and Exchange Commission on or prior to July 15, 2022 and to be used in connection with the Annual Meeting of Stockholders expected to be held on August 25, 2022, are incorporated by reference in Part III of this Form 10-K.